SenorKulka/sourcing-assistant/README.md

     The project uses `pyproject.toml` to manage dependencies. `uv` can install them directly.

     ```bash
-    uv pip install -r requirements.txt # If you generate a requirements.txt from pyproject.toml
-    # Or, more commonly with uv and pyproject.toml:
     uv sync
     ```

-    (Note: If `pyproject.toml` lists dependencies directly, `uv sync` is preferred.
-If you maintain a `requirements.txt` in sync with `pyproject.toml`, `uv pip install -r requirements.txt` works.)

 4. **Set Up Environment Variables:**
     Create a `.env` file in the project root directory by copying the example: